ManagedKube/kubernetes-cluster-check/README.md

 - Tests cert-manager is working by adding a new cert request for http01 and dns01 validation
 - Test prometheus `ServiceMonitor`, adding a service to be scraped and checking if prometheus adds it in as a target and if the metrics shows up in prometheus by querying it
 - Check that the cluster-autoscaler is working by provisioning out pods and making sure a new node is started and the pods gets provisioned
+- Creating a nginx-ingress controller which turns up an ELB.
+Checking that the end to end path works from the ELB to the nginx to the pod